Topological Hyperbolicity of Moduli spaces of Elliptic Surfaces: Topological hyperbolicity of moduli spaces of elliptic surfaces

 Then one sees that $s_1$, $s_2$ and $s_3$ become constant; in fact,

-According to the above arguments, there exists at least one section, denoted by $s_4$, such that $s_4$ is a non-constant morphism from the base $B$ to $W=\mathbb{P}^1$.
+According to Lemma~\ref{nonconstant}, there exists at least one section, denoted by $s_4$, such that $s_4$ is a non-constant morphism from the base $B$ to $W=\mathbb{P}^1$.
 Moreover, since those sections $s_i$'s are disjoint, it follows that This implies in particular that $\pi_1(B)$ is infinite and non-abelian as required.

 If $g(W)=1$, one can take an isomorphism

 where `$\cdot$' is the multiplication for the group structure on $W$.
 Similar to the above case, one finds at least one section, denoted by $s_2$, such that $s_2$ is a non-constant morphism from $B$ to $W$ and that $s_2(B)\subseteq W\setminus \{s_1(B)=O\}$, which implies also that $\pi_1(B)$ is infinite and non-abelian.